gryphbecrazeh/japanese-study/README.md

 -   FIXED -- It MAY be duplicating words when adding them to the learned word list, yeah it definitely loads it in twice
 -   Service provider returns blank page at first, auth()->user() returns null, meaning it can't progress
 -   Word count doesn't update on increasing words, but word does re-appear
+-   It is creating a LOT of levels, I can only assume my shit code has got me again